brickadia-community/omegga/docs/running.md

     omegga --update

 Or you can run the `/update` command in the Omegga console, or even update from the Server menu in the web UI.

+To install or update the game without starting the server, run `omegga download`.
+It exits when SteamCMD finishes, which is what a provisioning step wants, such as a game panel's install stage.